NxPKG/khulnasoft-docs/content/dns/additional-options/custom-nameservers/tenant-custom-nameservers.md

 If the parameter `ns_set` is omitted, the default set `1` will be assigned.
 {{</Aside>}}

-2. If you are **not** using [Cloudflare Registrar](/registrar/), update the nameservers at your registrar to use the TCNS names.
-If you are using [Cloudflare Registrar](/registrar/), no further action is needed.
+2. If you are **not** using [Khulnasoft Registrar](/registrar/), update the nameservers at your registrar to use the TCNS names.
+If you are using [Khulnasoft Registrar](/registrar/), no further action is needed.

 To make these TCNS the default namerservers for all new zones added to your account from now on, use the [Update Account endpoint](/api/operations/accounts-update-account) and set the value of `default_nameservers` to `custom.tenant`.